 Some cities are perfect for parkour.
-When I entered Cali, I noticed quite a few structures that would be great for jumping and climbing on, yet I had no idea that the parkour scene here is as big as it is.
-It seems that not only is Cali a great (the best) city for salsa, it’s also amazing for those who love to venture in urban spaces.
+To my surprise, Cali is one of them.
+Although, when I entered Cali, I noticed quite a few structures that would be great for jumping and climbing on, I had no idea that the parkour scene in the city is as big as it is.
+Yet, it seems that not only is Cali a great (the best) city for salsa, it’s also amazing for those who love to venture in urban spaces.

 What is parkour?

 Parkour (or freerunning) is a training method and a way to see a city free of obstacles.
 It has its origins in France, where the French Special Forces used to train with movements which has over time developed into what we now know as the “kong vault” or the “gap jump”.
-According to the WFPF (World Freerunning & Parkour Federation), the strictest definition of the art is “the act of moving from point ‘a’ to point ‘b’ using the obstacles in your path to increase your efficiency”.
-Yet, parkour is not just a sport, it’s a way of life.
+The strictest definition of the art is “the act of moving from point ‘a’ to point ‘b’ using the obstacles in your path to increase your efficiency”.
+However, for many, it’s more than that.
+For most practitioners, it’s not just a sport.
+It’s a way of life.

 Parkour in Cali